• 1580 Creekside Dr. Suite 220 Folsom, CA 95630

 During the Procedure

 During a WCE, patients can expect to swallow a small capsule, similar to a pill, which contains a tiny camera.
 This camera captures images as it travels through the digestive system, providing a detailed view of the gastrointestinal tract.
-The procedure itself typically takes 8 to 10 hours, during which time patients can go about their daily activities while wearing a sensor belt that collects the images transmitted by the capsule.

-Patients usually don’t feel any sensations while the capsule is traveling through their digestive system.
 However, some may experience mild discomfort or difficulty swallowing the capsule initially, but this is usually temporary and subsides quickly.
 Once the procedure is complete, the capsule is naturally expelled from the body through bowel movements, and patients can dispose of it according to their healthcare provider’s instructions.

 Risks and Considerations